michaelhuo2030/Conversational-AI-Demo/README.md

 ## 📜 License

-Agora-AI-Scenarios is licensed under the MIT License.
+Conversational AI Demo is licensed under the MIT License.
 For details, see [LICENSE](/LICENSE).